katur/gunsiano/README.md

 * join the lab
 * contact

-Logging in provides access to interfaces to navigate the following internal databases:
+Logging in provides access to interfaces to navigate the following internal lab
+databases:
 * worm strains
 * bacterial clones
 * vectors and plasmids